The property

 Outstanding primary and secondary regrowth has enabled the block to maintain its core natural character and landscape values.

+The four block subdivision has been carefully designed to compliment and assist widespread regeneration and transition into climax habitat.
 In addition, no chemicals have been used on the block in the past 30 years, so organic status may be achievable.

 Unlike many recent subdivisions there are no public walkways or entrance rights to compromise privacy.